ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.28 07/15/2022 =
+* TWEAK: Added Sidebar placement option for TOC #156
+* TWEAK: Added SeedProd Pro compatibility #157
+* TWEAK: Added option to show the TOC content after the first paragraph #181
+* BUG: TOC not working in sidebar with Blocksy theme #220
+* BUG: Form elements do not have associated labels In lighthouse #219
+* BUG: Alternate Heading problem with Umlauts #148

 = 2.0.27 07/12/2022 =
 * TWEAK: Added subscribe to newsletters form on plugin activation #216